hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 ### 7.4.10.
 Using Flake ID Generator

 Hazelcast `FlakeIdGenerator` is used to generate cluster-wide unique identifiers.
 Generated identifiers are long primitive values and are k-ordered (roughly ordered).
-IDs are in the range from 0 to `2^63-1` (maximum signed long value).
+IDs are in the range from `0` to `2^63-1` (maximum value for Java's `long` type).
 For details, see the [FlakeIdGenerator section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#flakeidgenerator) in the Hazelcast IMDG Reference Manual.

 A Flake ID Generator usage example is shown below.